-The experts also anticipate that the most impactful innovations in the next two-to-five years would come from developments related to data and AI as well as to health technologies.
-They expect impactful innovation in the future of work and in supply chains, too, but are slightly less optimistic.
-Only a tiny fraction of respondents believes that space commercialization technologies would see impactful innovation in the near future (see figure 3).
+The experts also anticipate that the most impactful innovations in the next two to five years would come from developments related to data and AI as well as to health technologies.
+They expect significant innovation in the future of work and in supply chains, too, but are slightly less optimistic.
+Only a tiny fraction of respondents believes that space commercialization technologies would see meaningful innovation in the near future (see figure 3).

 Limitations and Implications

 In many ways, these results are unsurprising.
 As the virus imposes heavy demands on healthcare systems, strains international supply chains, and changes the way we work, it will spur innovation in those areas.
 Likewise, as cloud infrastructure is forced to cope with increased traffic and public health professionals strive to harness massive datasets to fight the pandemic, developments in the fields of data and AI will accelerate.
 With changing priorities, innovation in space is likely to stagnate or at least remain unchanged.